SwiftedMind/GPTSwift/README.md

 # GPTSwift

 GPTSwift is a lightweight and convenient wrapper around the OpenAI API.
 It is completely written in Swift.
-Currently, only the ChatGPT's API is supported.
+Currently, only ChatGPT's API is supported.

 Using GPTSwift is easy: